A GPS tracking device for car owners is an affordable tool for anti-theft, location monitoring, safety and piece-of-mind.

-Cheap overseas car trackers have very poor software support meaning that the cheap tracker could be useless.
+Unfortunately cheap overseas car trackers have very poor software support meaning that the cheap tracker could be useless.
 Their software or app could be difficult to use, buggy and not work when you need it to, or in a non-English language.

 So having good tracking software matched to the car tracker hardware is very important.

-fleetminder Australian offers two types of robust, quaility “software” with their brand of car tracking devices:
+Fleetminder Australia offers two types of robust, quaility “software” with their brand of car tracking devices:

 - The free fleetminder mobile phone app